hephaestus-ai/b/content/posts/sheaves_from_scratch.md

 ```

 Notice that this is Lisp-like, and you might think of `TopologicalSpace` as a little record or struct holding exactly the shape of the usual axioms.

+TODO: expand on this comment because it might be mildly interesting to a programmer

 #### 3. Packaging "open" sets as a subtype